zerothi/pythonsupport-page/docs/essentials_first/vscode.rst

 Jupyter Notebooks
 -----------------

-Jupyter notebooks give you a way to combine python code, and usual readable text similar to a word document.
+Jupyter notebooks give you a way to combine Python code, and plain text similar to a word document.

 .. card:: Creating a Jupyter notebook